Language Proficiency in Native and Non-native Speakers

 Wu, Shu-Ling, Yee Pin Tio & Lourdes Ortega

 Xiao, Feng, Naoko Taguchi & Shuai Li

-This list is based on CrossRef data as of 26 may 2020.
+This list is based on CrossRef data as of 16 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.